Start page

 Map tinted with color by the author.

-Location Zarubintsy culture areas on the map does not contradict the view that Zarubintsy culture was formed by carriers of Pomor culture but under the influence of the local substrate.
+Location Zarubintsy culture areas on the map do not contradict the view that Zarubintsy culture was formed by carriers of Pomor culture but under the influence of the local substrate.